Clustering and variable selection for categorical multivariate data

 \subsection{Proof of Theorem~\ref{thm:main-theorem}}

-In order to apply Theorem~\ref{thm:Massart}, we need to compute the metric entropy with bracketing of each model $\mathcal{M}_{(K, S)}$.
-This is done in the following result, which is proved in Appendix~\ref{sec:entropy}. \begin{prop}[Bracketing entropy of a model] Let $\eta:\R_+ \rightarrow \R_+$ be the increasing convex function defined by
+In order to apply Theorem~\ref{thm:Massart}, we have to compute the metric entropy with bracketing of each model $\mathcal{M}_{(K,\, S)}$.
+This calculation is performed in the following result for which we provide the proof in Appendix~\ref{sec:entropy}. \begin{prop}[Bracketing entropy of a model] Let $\eta_L:\R_+ \rightarrow\R_+$ be the increasing convex function defined by